-I went looking for him on the ‘net and eventually found something on germanmilitaria.com.
-It seems he must have shuffled off this mortal coil, as his medals and his book are for sale as a bundle.
+Having thought of him, I went looking for him.
+On the ‘net of course.
+Eventually found something on germanmilitaria.com.
+It seems he must have shuffled off this mortal coil, gone to the big officers mess in the sky, as his medals and his book are for sale as a bundle.

 The writing on the card the medals are pinned to reads: “Bombardier to Colonel; C.F.
 Hodgson, Royal Field Artillery; Commissioned 8:8:17; Wounded; Wrote a book ‘From Hell To The Himalayas’; Book comes with medals and medal entitlement card”;